akamai/cli-appsec/README.md

-  disable-rule-action                       (Beta) Disable rule action in a policy. rule-condition-exception                  (Beta) Display rule condition exception in a policy. modify-rule-condition-exception           (Beta) Update rule condition exception in a policy.
+  disable-rule-action                       (Beta) Disable rule action in a policy. rule-condition-exception                  (Beta) Display rule condition exception in a policy. modify-rule-condition-exception           (Beta) Update rule condition exception in a policy. eval-rule-actions                         (Beta) Display eval rules and actions in a policy. eval-rule-action                          (Beta) Display eval rule action in a policy. enable-eval-rule-action                   (Beta) Enable eval rule action in a policy. disable-eval-rule-action                  (Beta) Disable eval rule action in a policy.

 Command options: